 New Years Eve in Vienna is about music, mulled wine, balls, parties and traditions.
-Many travellers either know too little about what is going on there, or they are overwhelmed with the choice they are presented with.
-You should have it easier with my top list of the best things to do to celebrate the new year 2016/17 in my hometown.
+Many travellers either know too little about local events, or they are overwhelmed with the choice they are presented with.
+You should have it easier with my top list of the best things to do to celebrate the new year 2017/18 in my hometown.

 The Silvesterpfad (‘New Year’s Eve Path’), an annual grand street party, is the main event at New Years Eve in Vienna.
 The event lines up several free open air New Years Eve concerts in Vienna’s historic city centre.
 You can listen to everything from folk music, waltz and operetta to pop and rock tunes.